axibase/atsd/administration/replication.md

 New tables created in the source cluster are not automatically replicated.
 Configure the replication for new tables as described below.

-> MASTER: Only complete this process on the MASTER server.
+> MASTER: Complete this step on the MASTER server.

 Write the table schema to a file: